Chouteau County, MT

 64 people

-As of 2023, 1.14% of Chouteau County, MT residents (67 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 1.14% of Chouteau County, MT residents (67 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Chouteau County, MT was 1.09%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Chouteau County, MT compared to that of it's neighboring and parent geographies.